 Through its Recognition and Grants Committee, SPNHC provides funding to support conference travel and research projects, and awards that recognize individuals who through excellence promote or advance the aims of the Society.

 Further information is available by following the links at the side of this page.
-Questions and nominations should be directed to the Chair of the Recognition & Grants Committee, Richard Rabeler, University of Michigan, Ann Arbor, Michigan.
+Questions and nominations should be directed to the Chair of the Recognition & Grants Committee, Jean-Marc Gagnon, Museum of Nature, Ottawa, Canada.

 SPNHC RECOGNIZED AWARDS AND GRANTS & list of past recipients